brainelectronics/BE32-01/examples/WS2812/README.md

 with the `Install` button.

-Open the [WS2812 sketch][ref-ws2812-sketch] in the Arduino IDE, compile and upload it to the board as described in the [general README][ref-root-readme]
+Open the [WS2812 sketch][ref-ws2812-sketch] in the Arduino IDE, compile and upload it to the board as described in the
+[example folder README][ref-root-readme]

 ### Micropython

-Copy the [`main.py`][ref-main-py] file to the BE32-01 board with the rshell as described in the [micropython README][ref-micropython-readme]
+Copy the [`main.py`][ref-main-py] file to the BE32-01 board with the rshell as described in the [micropython README][ref-example-readme]

 To start the WS2812 example running on the BE32-01 perform one of these steps: